-Study abroad is a once-in-a-lifetime, life-changing opportunity with enormous benefits.
-Whether you wish to learn a new language, fulfill requirements of your major, or simply focus on general electives, study abroad will set you apart from your peers, enhance your studies, and engage you as a citizen of the world.
+Having an education abroad experience is a once-in-a-lifetime, life-changing opportunity with enormous benefits.
+Whether you wish to learn a new language, fulfill requirements of your major, or simply focus on general electives, having an experience abroad will set you apart from your peers, enhance your studies, and engage you as a citizen of the world.

 "My study abroad experience in Australia simply cannot be put into words.
 Seeing the ocean for the first time and experiencing life in another country were beyond anything I ever expected.
 It was by far the most life-altering experience I have encountered and continues to not only influence who I am today but my future aspirations and life goals.
 It will never be forgotten."